 The Massachusetts Digital Games Institute (MassDiGI) is a statewide center, designated by the Commonwealth, for academic cooperation, entrepreneurship and economic development across the Massachusetts digital and video games ecosystem.

-- Click here to download and read “Getting in the Game: A Plan to Establish the Massachusetts Digital Games Institute” as presented on April 26, 2011.
+- Click here to download and read “Getting in the Game: A Plan to Establish the Massachusetts Digital Games Institute” as presented on Apr.
+26, 2011.

-- Click here to download and read MassDiGI’s “2012 Annual Report” as presented on September 13, 2012.
+- Click here to download and read MassDiGI’s “2012 Annual Report” as presented on Sept.
+13, 2012.

-- Click here to download and read MassDiGI’s “2013 Annual Report” as presented on September 12, 2013.
+- Click here to download and read MassDiGI’s “2013 Annual Report” as presented on Sept.
+12, 2013.